cobuildlab/cobuildlab-web/src/pages/development-blog/connecting-flask-with-sendgrid.md

 image: null
 ---

-How good is an application that does not send notifications? not so much right?.
+How good is an application that does not send notifictore informations? not so much right?.

 Continuing our previous example of [Our First JSON REST API using Flask](https://cobuildlab.com/development-blog/my-first-json-rest-api-with-flask/) we will add notifications via email capabilities to our app to let people know when something important happens.